apigeek/architect/README.md

 I want to understand the installed vocabulary
 =============================================

+ApiGeek-Architect ships with a default vocabulary.
+Additional vocabularies can be easily added.

-To discover ApiGeek-Architect's supported vocabulary, type:
+To discover the installed vocabulary, type:

 	$ apigeek --knows